ZinMK/ZinMK/README.md

     - Multi Agent workflow, for college studnets to find the best classes for them through Natural Language.
     - classfinder.ai <- To check out
 - **Built a MacOS app for Custom Ai Studio**
+    - Transcribe audio in realtime with speaker change recognition

 ---